 A business owner needs to have a firm knowledge of SEO, social media marketing, online advertising, and more to guide the business’s growth.
 You can hire people to manage these aspects of your business, but you still need to be informed enough to lead your team into creating the best digital marketing strategy for your business.

 You also should be able to track and measure the results of different campaigns—you can only do these things by understanding digital marketing.

 In the words of Chris Brogan, CEO of Owner Media Group, “marketers need to build digital relationships and reputation before closing a sale.”
 The traditional forms of one-way advertising no longer work, and you’ll need to engage your online customers in a two-way conversation in order to convert them.
 That’s where effective digital marketing campaigns come in.

 Even if you think that digital marketing is not an essential part of your day-to-day tasks, you might be surprised to realize that, in actual fact, it is.
 Every time you tweet, post, share or comment on social media, you are marketing yourself and building your own personal brand online.
 If you tweak the wording of an email campaign, amend the imagery for a banner campaign or reach out to a potential online advertising partner, you are actively engaging in digital marketing.

-By learning how to be an effective digital marketer, you can ensure you’re delivering the message you intend to — both personally and professionally — and seeing the desired results.
-Developing these skills will also help you better monitor the work your employees are putting out so you can understand whether the campaigns your company implements are optimized for success, as well as identify areas of improvement.
+By learning to be an effective digital marketer, you can ensure you’re delivering the message you intend to — personally and professionally — and seeing the desired results.
+Developing these skills will also help you better monitor the work your employees are putting out so you can understand whether the campaigns your company implements are optimized for success and identify areas of improvement.

 Running a business is a demanding task.
 Gather useful knowledge and skills.
 Developing the necessary skills will help your business grow.